y-C-x/HDLBits_Solution/README.md

 # HDLBits_Solution
-Included are comprehensive solution to the problem sets provided on [HDLBits](https://hdlbits.01xz.net/wiki/Main_Page) as a practice purpose.
+Included are comprehensive solutions to the problem sets provided on [HDLBits](https://hdlbits.01xz.net/wiki/Main_Page) as a practice purpose.

 There are multiple solutions to these problems so I collect both my thoughts and ideas written by the author.